Combining Data Generation and Active Learning for Low-Resource Question Answering: Experimental Setup

-\paragraph{Synthetic Data Generation} Regarding question generation (i.e. the first decoding step), we allow contexts to have a size of up to 724 tokens; this allows the generated questions to be composed of up to 300 tokens, as both will be fed into the model in the second decoding step and their sum cannot exceed the total of 1024 tokens (including special tokens).
-Chunking this input would be difficult, since aggregating the generated text is not simple (especially if outputs do not overlap).
-We generate 10 questions per input, followed by one answer for each question-context pair, yielding up to 10 samples per context.
-In total we choose 100000 documents from the target domain, ignoring contexts with less than 100 tokens.
-Regarding the NQ dataset, this is the reason why only 50535 documents are considered.
+Regarding question generation (i.e., the first decoding step), we allow contexts to have a size of up to 724 tokens; this allows the generated questions to be composed of up to 300 tokens, as both will be fed into the model in the second decoding step and their sum cannot exceed the total of 1024 tokens (including special tokens).
+Chunking this input would be difficult, since aggregating the generated answer is not simple (especially if outputs do not overlap).
+We generate 10 questions per context, followed by one answer for each question-context pair, yielding up to 10 samples per context.
+We do this to increase the variance of generated data for which different questions are crucial, but there can only be a single answer for each question-context pair.

+Question generation is performed using nucleus sampling \cite{holtzman_curious_2020}, considering 95\% of the probability mass (top-p) and top 20 tokens (top-k) in each step.
+The answer is then decoded using beam search of size 10 without sampling similar to prior work~\cite{shakeri_end--end_2020}.
+Samples for which the answer does not occur in the context are discarded since we focus on extractive MRQA.
+Furthermore, only samples for which the corresponding end tokens are predicted correctly are considered as valid.

+In total, we choose 100000 documents from the target domain, ignoring contexts with less than 100 tokens.
+In case of NQ, only 50535 documents remain.